Sunny Corner, New Brunswick

 Sunny Corner, New Brunswick is a rural settlement in Northumberland County, New Brunswick, Canada.
 It is located approximately 35 km west of Miramichi, New Brunswick, on the northeast bank of the Northwest Miramichi River, opposite, Red Bank.
 The community has an Irving gas station, a Royal Canadian Legion, a Lions Club, a police station serviced by the RCMP, a volunteer fire department, a hockey rink, and a seniors home.

-The local service district of Sunny Corner takes its name from the community.
-In 2022 the community, including the whole local service district, was amalgamated into the Miramichi River Valley municipality.
+The former local service district of Sunny Corner took its name from the community.
+In 2023 the entire local service district, including this community, was amalgamated into the incorporated rural community of Miramichi River Valley.